Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This Epson printer prints at up to a marvelous 4800 x 2400 dpi resolution and provides excellent color detail from its four-color drop-on-demand inkjet technology.
 It’s truly a printer designed with artists in mind.

 There is a good reason this Epson is called the “WorkForce,” because it produces print shop quality prints.
 Epson’s patented PrecisionCore Printhead technology simplifies the process of inkjet printing and does so without the application of heat.
-Instead, the printer uses an application of pressure, which saves energy, time, and, most importantly, avoids ink bleeding.
+Instead, the printer uses an application of pressure, which saves energy, and time, and, most importantly, avoids ink bleeding.

 Speaking of ink, this machine utilizes four cartridges of DURAbrite Ultra pigment ink, which is smudge, fade, and water-resistant.
 In fact, Epson guarantees the ink from fading for up to 84 years.
 The four-color technology ensures you get the detail you need from your prints and helps achieve up to 4800 x 2400 dpi resolution on your prints, which is at the top range on our list.
-Compare this with the best photo printer on this review.
+Compare this with the best photo printer in this review.

 Award: BEST ON A BUDGET